Software Product Development - Strategy and Processes for a Successful Service

 See why you should create an RFP when you’re looking for a software development team – and how to do it so that it’s useful for everyone involved.

 A request for proposal is a document you’ll usually write when you’re looking for a vendor or a service development company.
 When you have a software tool or platform to build and are looking for a software house, the RFP will help you select the one you’ll eventually work with.
-The document outlines the details of your project (and we’ll get to the actual details in a minute) – including the technical requirements and time and budget constraints.
+The document outlines your project’s details (and we’ll get to the actual details in a minute) – including the technical requirements and time and budget constraints.

 Based on an RFP, you’ll get proposals and quotes from the companies you send your RFP to.
 You will also be informed whether Time & Material or Fixed Price billing will work better for you.

-Which is the main goal of your RFP – to be able to compare bids and action plans from various software development companies based on as many details as possible.
-Your software development RFP can also help you see elements of your project you might not have noticed or considered before.
+This is the main goal of your RFP – to compare bids and action plans from various software development companies based on as many details as possible.
+Your software development RFP can also help you see the project elements you might not have noticed or considered before.

 If you write it right, it’ll definitely help you make the right decision and make sure your project is off to a good start.

-The answer is – it depends.
-On both the size of your project and the size of your team.
-It can be the project manager along with any of the experts (or teams) at your company that will later be involved in evaluating the proposals and eventually, in the project itself.
+The answer is that it depends on both the size of your project and your team’s size.
+It can be the project manager along with any of the experts (or teams) at your company that will later be involved in evaluating the proposals and, eventually, in the project itself.
 So make sure you don’t forget to include anyone who’ll play a key role.
 It would be good for the person who prepares the query to know the methodology of AGILE work because this is how software houses work most of the time.

-Write a little about what it is that you do – and how the project fits into the overall landscape.
+Write a little about what you do – and how the project fits into the overall landscape.
 You can include things like:

 This is the place for including the stages of the project.
 What will it involve?
 What exactly do you need help with?
 What should the software be comprised of?
 Decide on additional aspects you’re going to outsource like: